 Several safe methods of managing excess earwax are available.
 For example, many wax-removing eardrops or solutions are available.
 These solutions often use hydrogen peroxide to soften the earwax.
 This allows the wax to dispel on its own.

 Hydrogen peroxide has been considered an effective ingredient in earwax removal solutions for many years.
-Researchers in a 2004 study found that although earwax irrigation is one of the most common treatments, eardrops may be the most cost-effective way to treat earwax buildup at home.
+Researchers in a found that although earwax irrigation is one of the most common treatments, eardrops may be the most cost-effective way to treat earwax buildup at home.

 Researchers in a 2015 study in Australian Family Physician also advocate for eardrops as a first-line treatment to help ears self-clean.
 Earwax irrigation, or using water to remove the wax, can often lead to complications.
 Using eardrops generally has less room for error and are considered a safer option.